Lee Kuan Yew: China

 In November 1978, after China had stabilised following political turmoil in the aftermath of Mao Zedong's death and the Gang of Four, Deng Xiaoping visited Singapore and met Lee.
-Deng, who was very impressed with Singapore's economic development, greenery and housing, and later sent tens of thousands of Chinese to Singapore and countries around the world to learn from their experiences and bring back their knowledge as part of the opening of China beginning in December 1978.
-Lee, on the other hand, advised Deng to stop exporting Communist ideologies to Southeast Asia, an advice that Deng later followed.
+Deng was very impressed with Singapore's economic development, greenery, and housing, and later sent tens of thousands of Chinese to Singapore and countries around the world to learn from their experiences and bring back their knowledge as part of the reform and opening up beginning in December 1978.
+Lee, on the other hand, advised Deng to stop exporting Communist ideologies to Southeast Asia, advice that Deng later followed.
 This culminated in the exchange of Trade Offices between the two nations in September 1981.
 In 1985, commercial air services between mainland China and Singapore commenced and China appointed Goh Keng Swee, Singapore's finance minister in the post-independence years, as advisor on the development of Special Economic Zones.

 On 3 October 1990, Singapore revised diplomatic relations from the Republic of China to the People's Republic of China.

 United Kingdom

 Lee developed friendships with Prime Ministers Harold Wilson and Margaret Thatcher.

-Lee regarded Wilson's support and swift recognition of Singapore's independence crucial to Singapore's survival in its early days.
+Lee regarded Wilson's support and swift recognition of Singapore's independence as crucial to Singapore's survival in its early days.
 Singapore was still heavily dependent on Britain for its defence and economy, and the British military bases were contributing over 20 percent to Singapore's gross national product.
-About 15 per cent of Singapore's workforce had jobs linked to British military bases on the island.
+About 15 percent of Singapore's workforce had jobs linked to British military bases on the island.
 However, mounting economic problems in Britain led to a weakening faith in the pound sterling, and the Singapore Government began reducing its sterling holdings from about 90 percent to just 50 percent by November 1967, when the Labour government devaluated pound sterling.
 Chancellor of the Exchequer Roy Jenkins, in a letter to Goh Keng Swee, expressed his “regret that [Singapore] did not take [the UK] into their confidence” when diversifying out of Sterling.
 To which Goh retorted in reply that Singapore sustained losses of about US$157 million as a result of the pound's devaluation.

-No longer able to afford its military commitment in Southeast Asia, Britain announced in January 1968, the total withdrawal of its troops East of Suez, with the pullout from Malaysia and Singapore to be done by 31 March 1971 – four years earlier than planned.
+No longer able to afford its military commitment in Southeast Asia, Britain announced in January 1968 the total withdrawal of its troops East of Suez, with the pullout from Malaysia and Singapore to be done by 31 March 1971 – four years earlier than planned.
 The announcement came as a shock to Singapore, because the British had earlier committed to a phased withdrawal.